 To ensure that demonstrations do not threaten the safety of others, suppress others' right to speech, or disrupt the education of students, North Central College community members (current students, faculty, and staff) are asked to notify the College via the Office of Student Affairs, the Office of Academic Affairs, and/or the Office of Human Resources at least two days in advance of a demonstration, unless such prior notice is not possible.
-The College will respond to the demonstration organizers with respect to reasonable time, place, and manner considerations within 24 hours of notification.
+In the event North Central College community members are coordinating with external individuals or organizations, notification to the College must occur at least 7 business days in advance of a demonstration The College will respond to the demonstration organizers with respect to reasonable time, place, and manner considerations within 24 business hours of notification.

 There may be circumstances in which it is not possible to meet the two-day prior notice requirement, for example, in the case of a spontaneous demonstration or a demonstration held in response to an unanticipated event.
 In such cases, organizers are responsible for ensuring that the demonstration complies with all other policies and are asked to contact the College via the offices mentioned above as soon as possible.
+No exceptions will be made, to the two-day prior notice expectation, for demonstrations involving external individuals or organizations.